martiabr/putti-plotter-plot/wfc/wfc.md

 - Experiment with adding noise to tiles for a more chaotic look.
 - Experiment with bezier curves and possible 2 or 3 lines on each tile edge for a more choatic "shoelace" look
 - More variations of the standard tiles
+- "Infinite circuit" drawing?